The Major Periods of Western Art

 Impressionism Art Movement

 Impressionism was from 1865-1885.
-The impressionist art movement started in France but then began to spread to other places.
+The impressionist art movement started in France but then spread to other places.
 Impressionist artists faced harsh criticism from the established art community in France.

 To discover more about the Impressionism art movement, read our blog Why Was Impressionism Art at First Rejected? by clicking here.